SamFleming/Symfony2-SimpleDeployScripts/README.md

 I then looked at the handful of Symfony2 Bundles that have been built to handle deployments.
 I quickly discovered that they are all just wrappers around rsync and ssh.
-Inevitably getting a solid deploy concept working means having to tweak things for your specific needs -- having the various linux commands burried in a Symfony2 php bundle just made it tough to understand and change things.
+Inevitably getting a solid deploy concept working means having to tweak things for your specific needs -- having the various linux commands burried in a Symfony2 php bundle just made it tough for me to understand and modify to suit my needs.

 + http://knpbundles.com/aerialls/MadalynnPlumBundle
 + http://knpbundles.com/dator/DeployBundle
 + https://github.com/BeSimple/BeSimpleDeploymentBundle

+## What next?
+Bash!

 So after all of this, I decided that the best way for me to get a grasp of what needs to be done for a solid, safe and (hopefully) simple deployment of Symfony2